azjezz/psl/README.md

 ## Installation

-This package doesn't not have a stable release yet, but you can still install it using composer :
+This package doesn't have a stable release yet, but you can still install it using composer :

 ```console
 $ composer require azjezz/psl:dev-develop